bluskript/midi2vital/README.md

 # midi2vital
 ## An automatic MIDI to Vital converter

+Made by Bluskript, modifications and additions done by Vlams

 The most useless thing i've ever made.
 Basically feed it a MIDI file with some really specific parameters (MUST be one track, minimize amount of overlapping notes!) and it will spit out a Vital preset with your song encoded in it.
 I am truly sorry for making this.